5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 A> ### Windows return codes
 A>
-A> In case you want to translate a Windows return code like 32 into a more meaningful piece of information you might consider downloading the user command `GetMsg`.
+A> In case you want to translate a Windows return code like 32 into a more meaningful piece of information you might consider downloading the user command `GetMsg` from the APL wiki.
 Once installed properly you can do this:
 A>
 A> ~~~
 A>       ]GetMsgFrom 32